dracidoupe/graveyard/README.md

 Precisely for the abovementioned reasons, decoupling data, frontend and backend is useful to be able to move forward carefully.
 Hence:

-* Backend API for exposing data (cleaned up, normalised and in UTF-8)
+* Backend API for exposing data (cleaned up, normalised and in UTF-8) running on top of...nonideal database
 * Frontend (server-rendered on public website for usability) consuming that API and displaying results
+	* While SPA limit SEO and have their class of problems, they are useful in the initial prototype in order to avoid another layer of applications.
+Over time, public pages should be completely migrated to dedicated application, running reasonable framework and _generating_ site on public webpages
 * Compatibility redirect, exchanging cookie authentication for URL authentication for the old DDCZ

 ## Pages & Data Design